marimo-team/marimo/docs/guides/editor_features/ai_completion.md

 ### Custom AI Rules

 You can customize how the AI assistant behaves by adding rules in the marimo settings.
 These rules help ensure consistent code generation across all AI providers.
-You can find more information about marimo's supported plotting libraries and data handling in the [Plotting Guide](https://docs.marimo.io/guides/working_with_data/plotting.html#plotting) and [Data Working Guide](https://docs.marimo.io/guides/working_with_data/index.html).
+You can find more information about marimo's supported plotting libraries and data handling in the [plotting guide](https://docs.marimo.io/guides/working_with_data/plotting.html#plotting) and [working with data guide](https://docs.marimo.io/guides/working_with_data/index.html).

 <div align="center">
   <figure>